tayalmanan28/Safe_Reinforcement_Learning/README.md

 Following are the list of commands to compile \& run the codes for the various implementations mentioned above:

+## LICENSE

+The code is licenced under the MIT license and free to use by anyone without any restrictions.

 ***

 <p align='center'>Created with :heart: by <a href="https://github.com/tayalmanan28">Manan Tayal</a>, <a href="https://github.com/Lokesh97Bansal">Lokesh Bansal</a> & <a href="https://github.com/NilayS09">Nilay Srivastava</a> </p>